Tien96ng/pierres-bakery/README.md

 ## Setup/Installation Requirements

 ### Installing C# and .NET:
 1a.
 WINDOWS: Download the [64-bit .NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.102-windows-x64-installer).
-Clicking these links will prompt a **.exe** file download from Microsoft.
+Clicking these links will prompt a **.exe** file download from Microsoft.\
 1b.
 MAC: Download this [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer).
-Clicking this link will prompt a **.pkg** file download from Microsoft.
+Clicking this link will prompt a **.pkg** file download from Microsoft.\
-2. Open the file and follow the steps provided by the installer for your OS.
+2. Open the file and follow the steps provided by the installer for your OS.\
-3. Confirm the installation is successful by opening a new Windows PowerShell window and running the command dotnet --version.
+3. Confirm the installation is successful by opening a new Windows PowerShell window and running the command dotnet --version.\

 ### Local Environment Setup
 1. _Clone the repo or download the ZIP file of the repo._
 2. _Navigate to the main directory of the repo._
 3. _Open the repo's main directory in the Code Editor of your choice._
 6. _Run the **FIRST** command in your terminal within the repo's main directory (Example: /PierresBakery/): __"dotnet build"__._
-6. _Run the **SECOND** command in your terminal within the ssame main directory (Example: /PierresBakery/): __"dotnet run"__._
+6. _Run the **SECOND** command in your terminal within the same main directory (Example: /PierresBakery/): __"dotnet run"__._
 7. _The App should now be running in your console._
-8. _To stop the app during any moment, press the following combination of keys: _CTRL_ + _C_._
+8. _To stop the app during any moment, press the following combination of keys: _**CTRL**_ + _**C**_._

 ## Known Bugs